Dos de Mayo Uprising: Impact of the uprising

 The repression following the crushing of the initial rebellion was harsh.
-Murat created a military commission on the evening of 2 May to be presided over by General Grouchy.
+Marshal Murat created a military commission on the evening of 2 May to be presided over by General Grouchy.
 This commission issued death sentences to all of those captured who were bearing weapons of any kind.
 In a statement issued that day Murat said: "The population of Madrid, led astray, has given itself to revolt and murder.
 French blood has flowed.
 It demands vengeance.
 All those arrested in the uprising, arms in hand, will be shot."

 All public meetings were prohibited and an order was issued requiring all weapons to be handed in to the authorities.
 Hundreds of prisoners were executed the following day, a scene captured in a famous painting by Goya, The Third of May 1808.
-As the French had been attacked with a variety of improvised weapons, any craftsmen found with shearing scissors, kitchen knives, sewing needles or other tools of their trade were summarily shot.
+As the French had been attacked with a variety of improvised weapons, any craftsmen found with shearing scissors, kitchen knives, sewing needles, or other tools of their trade were summarily shot.
 Only a handful of French-speaking madrileños were able to avoid execution by pleading in words intelligible to their executioners.

-On the same 2 May, in the nearby town of Móstoles, the arrival of the news of the repression prompted Juan Pérez Villamil, who was secretary of the Admiralty and prosecutor of the Supreme War Council, to encourage the mayors of the town, Andrés Torrejón and Simón Hernández, to sign a declaration of war calling on all Spaniards to rise up against the invaders.
-The name of this declaration was "Bando de los alcaldes de Móstoles" or "bando de la Independencia" which means "Edict of the Independence".
+That same day, in the nearby town of Móstoles, news of the repression prompted Juan Pérez Villamil, who was secretary of the Admiralty and prosecutor of the Supreme War Council, to encourage the mayors of the town, Andrés Torrejón and Simón Hernández, to sign a declaration of war calling on all Spaniards to rise up against the invaders.
+The name of this declaration was "Bando de los alcaldes de Móstoles" or "bando de la Independencia", which means "Edict of the Independence."

 Analysis

-The Dos de Mayo uprising, together with the subsequent proclamation as king of Napoleon's brother Joseph resulted in a rebellion against French rule.
+The Dos de Mayo Uprising, together with the subsequent proclamation of Napoleon's brother Joseph as king led to a rebellion against French rule.
 While the French occupiers hoped that their rapid suppression of the uprising would demonstrate their control of Spain, the rebellion actually gave considerable impetus to the resistance.

+The uprising and subsequent revolts leading to the Peninsular War have sometimes been compared to the War in the Vendée, as it shared some similarities in that both were counterrevolutionary uprisings ("the common people's Baroque victory over the Enlightenment", in the words of historian Ronald Fraser).
+However, the Spanish revolts originated amongst urban populations rather than the rural peasantry and were spread nationally instead of just being concentrated in one region, as well as being aimed to restore a popular king.
+The revolt also depended upon cross-class appeal, with the labouring classes willing to fight on the insistence that the nobility and clergy likewise enlisted into military service.

 Aftermath

-The Dos de Mayo uprising put Iberia in revolt against French rule starting with the Action of Valdepeñas.
+The Dos de Mayo Uprising put Iberia in revolt against French rule starting with the Action of Valdepeñas.

 The Invasion of Portugal had started with the occupation of Lisbon in 1807.
-But the Dos de Mayo uprising started a rebellion in Portugal with the Combat of Padrões de Teixeira.
+But the Dos de Mayo Uprising started a rebellion in Portugal with the Combat of Padrões de Teixeira.